How Every State Got Its Nickname

 Louisiana: The Pelican State

-Louisiana is very into their brown pelicans, which are unique to the state.
-Not only is the bird on the state flag and seal (shown as a mom with three chicks in a nest), its the reason for its nickname.
-Test your knowledge of state flags: can you match the state to its flag in this quiz?
+Louisiana is particularly fond of its brown pelicans, which are unique to the state.
+The brown pelican can only be found along ocean shores—not lakes—and it is also the only type of pelican that dives from the air into the water to feed.
+Not only is the bird on the state flag and seal (shown as a mom with three chicks in a nest), it’s the reason for the Louisiana state nickname.
+The pelican also appears as one of three Louisiana symbols on the bicentennial quarter from the U.S. Mint.

 19 / 50